Phileosopher/commonplace/addiction-centers.md

 - Church: Important to corporate image, waste of time, opportunity for professional networking
 - Self: Defined by job role
 - Principles: Ideas that create success at work, adapts to work conditions
-- God: The provider of work results
+- God: How the work creates results

-If your possessions are the center of your life:
+If your possessions are your life's purpose:

 - Spouse: Main possession, assistant in acquiring possessions
 - Family: Possession to use, exploit, dominate, smother, control and showcase